mitsuba-renderer/drjit/docs/basics.rst

 Vertical operations
 -------------------

-Enoki provides the following *vertical* operations.
+Dr.Jit provides the following *vertical* operations.
 The word vertical implies that they are independently applied to all array elements.

 .. code-block:: cpp